tripdog/github-graphql/ReadMe.md

 The purpose of this project was to use the new GitHub GraphQL API to pull down the top 10 most popular repos on GH.

-Technoolgies used: Express, Vanilla JS, GraphQL
+Technoolgies used: Express, Vanilla JS, GraphQL, Node.js

 Learnings:
 1. If you get an error saying, "SyntaxError: await is only valid in async